David Meates: Early life and education

 Meates was born in Christchurch, and is the seventh child of ten, having eight sisters and one brother.
 Meates attended high school at St Bede's College, Christchurch.
 After finishing school he studied a Bachelor of Agricultural Science at University of Canterbury.
 After graduating from University of Canterbury, Meates started as a Consultant at the Ministry of Agriculture.
 During his time in the role he met his now wife Julie and they travelled in Africa, India and Asia, before settling in the United Kingdom.

 Career

 In the United Kingdom Meates began working for BHS (formerly British Home Stores) for 6 years eventually becoming national marketing manager at BHS.

 He left his job at BHS to return home to New Zealand to take up the position of General Manager of Greymouth Hospital.
 One of Meates earliest challenges in the role was the 1995 Cave Creek disaster in which Meates was heavily involved in the identification of the bodies.

 Finishing up as Meates oversaw the controversial rebuild of the Hawkes Bay Hospital which involved a merger of Hastings and Napier hospitals.

 Honours

-In the 2014 Birthday Honours, Meates was appointed a Member of the New Zealand Order of Merit, for services to health.
+In the 2014 Queen's Birthday Honours, Meates was appointed a Member of the New Zealand Order of Merit, for services to health.